 In August of 2014 Merced ID prepared and presented a briefing paper to members of Congress with an alternative project (while still expressing support for the original dedesignation effort and the potentially resulting project).
-It proposed to reduce the height of its previous proposed dam raise (actually, a spillway raise), announce an operating intention not to invade the wild and scenic river as a result of the raise of the dam complex, and to convert 57,000 acre-feet of its $350,000^7$ acre-foot seasonal rainflood flood-control reservation to water storage.
+It proposed to reduce the height of its previous proposed dam raise (actually, a spillway raise), announce an operating intention not to invade the wild and scenic river as a result of the raise of the dam complex, and to reduce its 350,000 acre-foot of seasonal rainflood space reservation by 57,000 acre feet.

-Merced ID made this proposal based on a nearly decade-old assessment that it had overbuilt its dam's principal dam-safety feature, a 1080 ft wide ungated emergency spillway for use in extreme floods or failure of its mechanically controlled outlets.
-Instead, it proposed to wall off most of the height of Exchequer Dam's emergency spillway, apparently trusting that it would or would not (yes, that's confusing) store floodwaters in very large floods against the raised emergency spillway, thus allowing the floodwaters to be eventually routed through the dam's existing gated, mechanically controlled, and also potentially raised spillway.
+Merced ID made this proposal based on a nearly decade-old assessment and more recent consultant work that concluded it had overbuilt a key dam-safety feature of the dam complex, a 1,080 ft. wide, 11 ft. high ungated emergency spillway intended to be used in extreme floods or failure of its mechanically controlled outlets.
+In a show of some hubris, Merced ID proposed to wall off 8 ft. of Exchequer Dam's emergency spillway (leaving just a 3 ft. high emergency spillway).
+The raised spillway would confine reservoir floodwaters against the spillway in very large rainfloods, thus allowing the floodwaters to be eventually routed through the main dam's existing outlet works and the gated, mechanically controlled, and also potentially raised service spillway.